lutece-platform/lutece-dev-plugin-helloworld/README.md

 $ ant
 ```
 * Deploy in a servlet container
-* visit in a web browser <webapp-base>/jsp/admin/system/ManagePlugins.jsp (for a local install, <webapp-base> is typically http://localhost:8080/lutece), login as 'admin' with password 'admin'
+* visit in a web browser <webapp-base>/jsp/admin/system/ManagePlugins.jsp (for a local install, <webapp-base> is typically http://localhost:8080/lutece), login as 'admin' with password 'adminadmin'
 * install the plugin by clicking on the white triangle on a green square on the right
 * visit the XPage at <webapp-base>/jsp/site/Portal.jsp?page=helloworld